How to Add Social Media Icons to an Email Signature

 Editing an ad is easy, but editing it smartly is what counts.
 Keep these principles in mind to protect your results.

 If an ad or ad set is delivering fantastic results at a good CPL or ROAS, be very careful about making changes.
-Small budget increases are fine, but resist the urge to "optimize" it by changing the creative or targeting.
+Small budget increases are fine, but resist the urge to optimize Facebook ads by changing the creative or targeting.
 You're more likely to break what's working than improve it.
 Instead, duplicate it and try to build on its success in a new ad set.

 When you make a significant edit, the text under your ad's delivery status will switch back to "Learning."
 During this time (which typically requires about 50 conversions in a week), Facebook is learning how to best deliver your ad, and performance can be unstable.
 Minimize edits that reset this process.